Size: 16″ x 20″

 Spira was made using painter’s caulk and acrylic paint mounted on canvas.

-Spira is clearly a simple piece, just white on white.
+Spira is clearly a simple mixed media painting, just white on white.
 The medium is painter’s caulk.
 It’s a medium that is not only really fun to work with but is also very durable.
 Depending on how I protect the base (in this case canvas), these pieces can be hung in the bathroom without worrying about mildew or other water damage.
 They can also be easily cleaned.
 I say “can” because, depending on what else has been done to the piece, the cleaning could take off additional layers of paint.

 Aside from the technical aspects, when I created this piece I was simply doodling with the caulk.
 The spiral was actually made with my finger, no special tools.
 What isn’t visible in the picture is the addition of a pearlized acrylic paint on many of the edges of the spiral.
 The paint adds just a bit of a subtle shimmer to the piece.